The Most Powerful Sad Endings In Cinematic History

 Dying from a gunshot wound, Creasy agrees to the deal and gives himself up.
 But before handing himself over, he reunites with Pita for a few brief seconds, and when he tells her goodbye, it's a moment that will make even the toughest action fan weep.
 It's probably no coincidence that John Creasy shares the same initials with another guy who sacrificed Himself to save lives, and as the gangsters drive Creasy away, the bodyguard closes his eyes and drifts away to Blue Bayou.

 During the fight, Maggie is illegally punched after the bell, and our hero falls hard, smashing her neck against a footstool and becoming paralyzed from the neck down.
 After the doctors are forced to cut off her leg, Maggie begs Frankie to perform the ultimate act of mercy.
-At first, the trainer can't even think about taking Maggie's life, but after she bites her tongue off in a vain suicide attempt, Frankie agrees to do the deed.
+At first, the trainer can't even think about taking Maggie's life, but after she bites her tongue off in a vain attempt at ending her life, Frankie agrees to do the deed.

 Before he administers the lethal injection, Frankie tells Maggie the meaning of her Gaelic nickname, Mo Chuisle: my darling and my blood.
 Yeah, this is when the tears start flowing.
 Even steely-eyed Eastwood can't keep the tears back, and if you see the Man with No Name getting weepy, you know it's too much emotion for the rest of us to handle.